 Parents can follow guidance from governors, the CDC and local ordinances. and can expect enhanced health and safety measures, including health checks on every visitor entering the center, employees wearing masks and frequent handwashing.

-What child care options are available for children whose parents say no to camps and day care centers?
+What child care options are available for children whose parents say no to camps and daycare centers?

 An option that limits transmission potential is child care in your own home.
 Fewer people involved, less chance of COVID-19 exposure.
-Home care is increasingly popular, as parents opt for a professional caregiver to care for their children, in their own home to minimize exposure.
+Home care is increasingly popular, as parents opt for a professional caregiver to care for their children, in their own homes to minimize exposure.

-Home care agencies such as SYNERGY HomeCare use a 6-step safety protocol when in clients’ homes, something that is difficult to enforce in a large groups of children:
+Home care agencies such as SYNERGY HomeCare use a 6-step safety protocol when in clients’ homes, something that is difficult to enforce in large groups of children:

 - Complete fitness for work / Lack of exposure questions before each visit